Tuition and Costs

 Residence Hall Options and Cost Summary

-There are eight residence halls at the University of Montana which offer a range of
+There are nine residence halls at the University of Montana which offer a range of

 living options from single rooms (one person in a room) to four-person suites.
 The